 2150 Sunset Blvd, Los Angeles 90026

-Chef Charles Namba and sommelier Courtney Kaplan opened Tsubaki, an intimate, modern izakaya on the edge of Echo Park, in February 2017.
-Six bar seats are available to view the kitchen action, while another six seats have a view out to Sunset Boulevard via a street-side window counter.
+Chef Charles Namba and sommelier Courtney Kaplan opened Tsubaki - an intimate, modern izakaya on the edge of Echo Park - in February 2017.
+Six bar seats are available to view the kitchen action, while another six seats have a view of Sunset Boulevard via a street-side window counter.
 Small tables fill the rest of the space against peacock blue and brick walls with a cozy, romantic ambiance.
 Everything is meant to be shared on the menu, which is split into sections with cold, steamed, fried, grilled/pan-fired, simmered, rice and noodles, and sweets.
 Pair your dishes with beer, shochu, French wine, or sake, which is presented in ceramic vessels along with a selection of cups.

 1356 Allison Ave, Los Angeles 90026